 Allogenic and Immunocompatible iPSC Generation

-New research trends in iPSC-based cell regenerative medicine explores the potential for HLA-matched allogenic (donor) iPSCs and genetically engineered, non-immunogenic/ immunocompatible iPSCs as a viable alternative to autologous iPSC therapies and its disadvantages.
-Applied StemCell is a unique biotech CRO with industry-leading expertise in both iPSC and CRISPR/Cas9 genome editing technology, and offers custom service for generation/ reprogramming of allogenic iPSCs or to develop immunocompatible “master” iPSC lines and full characterization of these lines.
-Leverage our expertise to get a firm-foothold into this novel area of stem cell regenerative medicine!
+New research trends in iPSC-based cell regenerative medicine explore the potential for HLA-matched allogeneic (donor) iPSCs and genetically engineered, non-immunogenic/immunocompatible iPSCs as a viable alternative to autologous iPSC therapies and its disadvantages.
+Applied StemCell (ASC) is a unique biotech CRO with industry-leading expertise in both iPSC and CRISPR/Cas9 genome editing technology.
+We offer custom services for the generation/reprogramming of allogenic iPSCs and the development of immunocompatible “master” iPSC lines along with the full characterization of these lines.
+Leverage our expertise to get a firm foothold into this novel area of stem cell regenerative medicine!

-Read the 2019 Nature Experimental & Molecular Medicine paper which cites Applied StemCell’s CRISPR Genome Editing service to generate HLA-B gene knockout (KO) in a human iPSC line.
-We successfully generated HLA-B knockout in these cell lines which continued to express HLA-A, while maintaining their pluripotent stem cell like characteristics.
+Read the 2019 Nature Experimental & Molecular Medicine paper which cites Applied StemCell’s CRISPR-iPSC Genome Editing service to generate HLA-B gene knockout (KO) in a human iPSC line.
+We successfully generated HLA-B knockout in these cell lines which continued to express HLA-A, while maintaining their pluripotent stem cell-like characteristics.
 The authors observed that the HLA-B-KO cell lines exhibited less immunogenicity as compared to the isogenic, parental control line in HLA-targeted complement-dependent cytotoxicity assays.

 We can help you genome engineer iPSC lines with multiplexed inactivation and activation of immunogenic genes to advance development of your non-immunogenic, universal/ master iPSC lines for next generation stem cell-based cell replacement therapies.